Climate finance in Brazil: Energy panorama

 The Brazilian energy sector is one of the least carbon-intensive in the world, a direct result of the high share of renewable sources in the energy matrix and the historical dependence on hydropower.
 It is estimated that approximately 45% of primary energy demand in Brazil is met by renewable sources.
 Since 1990, electricity consumption has more than doubled, driven by economic growth and increased transportation demands.
 Approximately 80% of the electricity generated in the country still comes from large hydroelectric plants.

 As a result of prolonged drought events, there was a strategic move towards diversification with investments in solar, wind, and bioenergy.
 These investments are encouraged by a favorable regulatory environment, anchored in a national energy auction system, which drives private capital for generation and expansion of transmission infrastructure.
 The auction policy helps to expand installed capacity and mitigate risks related to long-term energy security.

 2011 aerial image of the Itaipu Hydroelectric Power Plant, Brazil's main hydroelectric power plant.

 Brazil is the main energy producer in Latin America and leads the region in energy exports, with a 1.579% growth in export volume between 2000 and 2023.
 The majority of Brazil's total energy supply comes from oil (37%), followed by biofuels and waste (33%).
 Domestic production is composed mainly of crude oil (49.7%), biofuels (29%), hydropower (10%), and natural gas (8.4%).
 Oil refining capacity has increased by 32% in recent decades, improving the production of derivatives.

-Despite its large electricity production, the sector faces structural obstacles.
 Total electricity generation in Brazil reached 707,596 GWh in 2023.
-The installed capacity of the electricity grid exceeds 150 GW, but it faces difficulties in accommodating the growth of renewables.
+The installed capacity of the electricity grid exceeds 150 GW.

 To modernize the grid, approximately US$1.2 billion was allocated in 2024, with a projection of reaching US$4.2 billion by 2032.
 The sectors that consume the most electricity are transportation (37%), industry (34%), and residential use (12%).
 The average price of electricity increased from US$159.21 per MWh in 2022 to US$165.83 per MWh in 2023.
 On average, Brazilians spend about 4.5% of their annual income on electricity bills.
 Among the factors driving up costs are water shortages and rising tariffs, which impact inflation.